Flutterwave/Java-v3/documentation/Banks.md

 # BANKS

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to initiate this in your apps.
 This guide assumes you've read that.

 ### Get all banks

-This describes how to get list of banks you can transfer to
+This describes how to get a list of banks you can transfer to

 ```java